Both equals() and "=="

 object of type Object you should see same result from both == operator

-equals method because default
+and equals method because default

-method just compare memory address of two objects
+implementation of equals method just compare memory address of two objects

 and return true if two reference variable are pointing towards exactly same